TS-mfon/truth-verdict-ledger/README.md

-i want you to build this genlayer project for me Grant Allocator DAO

-clone this genlayer boilerplate template https://github.com/genlayerlabs/genlayer-project-boilerplate.git to the folder. understand the structure and how a genlayer project works we will be creating the project on top of this boilerplate

-i want to create this dapp to

 A shared grant pool where anyone can submit a funding request for a project.
 The AI evaluates each application against the pool's stated mission (stored onchain), scores it on impact/feasibility/alignment, and recommends a funding amount.
 Human DAO members vote with the AI recommendation visible.
 Applications that score below a threshold are filtered out before humans even see them.
 Reduces governance fatigue dramatically — only quality proposals reach the vote.